vsouza/awesome-ios/README.md

 * [KDInteractiveNavigationController](https://github.com/kingiol/KDInteractiveNavigationController) - A UINavigationController subclass that support pop interactive UINavigationbar with hidden or show.
 * [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) - Scrollable UINavigationBar that follows the scrolling of a UIScrollView
 * [NavKit](https://github.com/wilbertliu/NavKit) - Simple and integrated way to customize navigation bar experience on iOS app.
+* [RainbowNavigation](https://github.com/DanisFabric/RainbowNavigation) - An easy way to change backgroundColor of UINavigationBar when Push & Pop

 #### PickerView
 * [ActionSheetPicker-3.0](https://github.com/skywinder/ActionSheetPicker-3.0/) - Quickly reproduce the dropdown UIPickerView / ActionSheet functionality on iOS.